Pravin93-Murugesan/Neural-Networks-Hobby-Projects-/README.md

 In this hobby project, the work is related to the first mentioned application.
 On Jupyter notebooks, one will find detailed information on:
 - Compiling and training a neural network model
 - Accuracy and evaluation of a neural network model
-- Convolutional neural networks in Keras
+- Convolutional neural networks (CNN) in Keras
 - Modifying pre-trained neural networks
   - Enhancements to convolutional neural networks (Transfer Learning)
   - Modifying pre-trained neural networks